Tecknique/foragable/README.md

 first push, changing code from python to c++, for learning purposes.
 3/14/2022

+THIS WONT WORK I JUST STARTED CHANGING THE CODE FROM PYTHON TO C++  ON DAY COMMITED

 forageable is a project that identifies variables of various forageable objects, and their environmental features, and illuminates the location on a map based on each day of the season.